chipsalliance/chisel/docs/src/developers/ai-tool-policy.md

 ## Legal Requirements

-Contributors using AI tools must still ensure they have the legal right to contribute code under the Apache-2.0 WITH LLVM-exception license.
+Contributors using AI tools must still ensure they have the legal right to contribute code under the Apache-2.0 license.
 Using AI to regenerate copyrighted material does not remove the copyright.

 ## References